leapwork/Azure-DevOps-plugin/README.md

 # Leapwork Integration
-Easily include Leapwork as part of your AzureDevops pipeline using Leapwork Azure devops extension
+Easily include Leapwork as part of your Azure DevOps pipeline using Leapwork Azure DevOps extension

 # More Details
 Leapwork’s completely visual, no-code automation platform makes it easy for business and IT users to automate repetitive processes, so enterprises can adopt and scale automation faster.
 For rapid results, at lower cost, and requiring fewer specialist resources than traditional automation approaches.